Last updated June 2026

 Where to Learn More

-Auckland Council — Long Bay Regional Park — official park page with track maps, facilities, and current information.
+Auckland Council – Long Bay Regional Park: Official page with maps, facilities, access details and current conditions.

-Department of Conservation — Long Bay–Okura Marine Reserve — information on the adjacent marine reserve and its protection rules.
+Department of Conservation – Long Bay-Okura Marine Reserve: Information on the adjacent marine reserve, protection rules and wildlife.

 Frequently Asked Questions